LutherTeh/coronaTrackerNLP/README.md

 corona tracker related news ( name entities + sentiment ) for english and chinese

 ## steps
-- extact data from MySQL DB (which contains news )
+- extact data from MySQL (which contains news )
 - run text processing and name entity extraction, sentiment analysis
 - save the result to MySQL